-However, someone took to these idiosyncratic ways of living for life, if truth be told.
+However, someone took to these idiosyncratic ways of living for life, to tell you the truth.

-In my life’s entirety till now, never have I imagined someone climbing the stairs backwards, or reaching the movie theatre towards the end of a movie… because, that’s the way he lives!
+In my life’s entirety till now, never have I imagined someone climbing the stairs backward, or reaching the movie theatre towards the end of a movie… because, that’s the way he lives!

 The man is none other than the propagator of the most staggering philosophy that is Cynicism.
 Incidentally, these quirky imaginations mentioned above are the core ideas behind this philosophy.

 Diogenes, or should I say, Diogenes the Cynic, is the man behind this striking philosophy.
 While Antisthenes, a pupil of Socrates, did the outlining of the idea behind Cynicism, Diogenes took it to its extreme.
 Therefore, almost all that is there about Cynicism stems from this Greek philosopher, Diogenes.

 Much like Stoicism, people use the word ‘Cynic’ colloquially in modern times.
 However, the ancient meaning drastically differs from the contemporary definition.
 The contemporary interpretation suggests that a Cynic is someone who acts out of self-seeking motives and doesn’t believe in working selflessly; thus, he is devoid of honour.
 In contrast, the ancient meaning of the word means someone who doesn’t conform to conventional codes of living.
 Rather, he lives following nature.
 A Cynic doesn’t follow social norms and lifestyles.
 Instead, he lives as he pleases.
 The philosophy of Cynicism is based on the idea that one should be free from conventional desires of health, wealth, and power.
 He should be content with having bare necessities to lead a happy life.